devsecopsbot/image-scan/README.md

 ### AWS ECR

-Trivy can use your standard AWS credentials (from environment or IAM role).
+You can your standard AWS credentials (from environment or IAM role).
 Example:

 ```bash
 export AWS_ACCESS_KEY_ID=xxxx